JoelKong/LiveChat/README.md

 A pipeline is built in order to facilitate the automation of testing if needed, building of the containers and running it.

 ![jenkins](/assets/jenkins.PNG)

+## How to run locally
+Due to cost constraints, I did not deploy it on the cloud.
+However, you can run it locally by cloning the repository and just setup a new jenkin pipeline using github scm and run the jenkinsfile, or you could just do docker-compose up.